jkossen/showoff/README.rst

 Showoff features and lack thereof
 ----------------------------------

+* Image rotation based on exif data

+* Image albums are just directories with image files, showoff will find and generate the required metadata for you.

+* You can use the admin to select which photo's should be selected for the "show" which is the publicly visible album

 * Separate viewer (frontend / public) and admin apps

 * Does not change original files